 In short, the Apple II epitomised the phrase "Personal Computer".
 It proved to be one of the most successful and enduring 8-bit line of computers ever.
-The Apple II+ pictured above (a Europlus variant) replaced Steve's Integer BASIC with a Microsoft variety called Applesoft, had the full compliment of RAM at 48k and contained a few other refinements over the original Apple ll.
+The Apple II+ pictured above (a Europlus variant) was released in 1979.
+It replaced Steve's Integer BASIC with a Microsoft variety called Applesoft, had the full compliment of RAM at 48k and contained a few other refinements over the original Apple ll.

 This machine came to me as part of the Apple haul.
-The date on the motherboard is 1979.
 Like all the donated Apples, it was in a very sorry state and a number of ICs had to be replaced!
 However, it's now cleaned up and works just fine.
 I've stocked it up with software using disk images from the Internet.
 Here it is showing the start-up screen of the Infocom adventure game, ZORK, a popular title on early 8-bit micros.

 Having spent some time in the innards of the machines I can see why people loved them.
 Simple and elegant hardware, easy to work on, versatile and extendable.
 It's a classic member of the pack.